n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

   8.4: where = LLDBDebugApp.debug.dylib`static DebugHelper.printStatement() + 164 at DebugHelper.swift:21:15, address = 0x0000000100138a38, resolved, hit count = 1
 ```

-Once the breakpoint is set the user can then begin reading variables, displaying related information for that value, or modifying it at run time.
+Once the breakpoint is set, the user can then begin reading variables, displaying related information for that value, or modifying it at run time.
 Let's move on to a couple of different ways to do so.

 ### Reading Variables

-Once you found your line of interest in the code you can go about reading variables in 3 different ways.
-The one special thing to pay attention to is that you need to hit your code of interest first before it can be dislpayed in the debugger.
+Once you have found your line of interest in the code, you can go about reading variables in 3 different ways.
+The one special thing to pay attention to is that you need to hit your code of interest first before it can be displayed in the debugger.

-As an example for the math operation function.
+As an example, we can use the math operation function.
 We will need to hit lines 33 and 34 before we can modify them at runtime.
-As an example we can use the three different ways of reading the frame variables.
+We can use the three different ways of reading the frame variables.

 ```swift
 frame variable debugX